-Registered users of bcna.org.au have the ability to control whether their personal information is accessible to others.
+Registered users of bcna.org.au have the ability to control whether their personal information is accessible to others on that Website.
 This can be done in the Member Preferences section.
 Where any information preference is set to “public” then users should be aware that it may be viewed by other users of bcna.org.au including third party search engines.

 Like many websites, the Websites may use “cookies” from time to time.
 Cookies are small text files that the Websites transfer to a user’s hard drive through their web browser to enable the Websites’ systems to recognise the user’s browser.
 Cookies may also be used to record non-personal information such as the date, time or duration of a user’s visit, or the pages accessed, for website administration, statistical and maintenance purposes.
-Any such information will be aggregated and not linked to particular individuals.
 The default settings of browsers like Internet Explorer always allow cookies, but users can easily erase cookies from their hard-drive, block all cookies, or receive a warning before a cookie is stored.
 Please note that some parts of the Websites may not function fully for users that disallow cookies.

 The Websites may contains links to other sites.
 BCNA is not responsible for the privacy practices or policies of those sites.